I Have a Testimony

 My thoughts were flooding in quickly now…

 Each one of them, regardless of nationality, color, or gender, had the same need of a Savior as I did.
-Each needed His forgiveness, His redemption, His restoration and His healing touch.
-Each one of us.
+Each needed His forgiveness, redemption, restoration and His healing touch.
+Every one of us.

 It’s been two weeks now and I have been unable to stop thinking about “them.”
 These days since, I pray for each one of them…often.